 Investigating sequences: Integrated studies in humans and animals

 We perform sequences of tasks, such as making a sandwich, every day.
 We have to plan and execute a series of goals, in the correct order, in order to accomplish this.
 We also have to organize routine motor actions (such as cutting a tomato or slicing bread) and be able to adapt them to changing circumstances (such as getting a tomato from the refrigerator or the garden).
 We have very little understanding of how the brain accomplishes these tasks.
-Broadly, we seek to understand how habits and motor sequences are organized into sequences of tasks through research that combines animal and human experimental models.
+Broadly, we seek to understand how the brain represents and organizes such cognitive and behavioral sequences through research that combines animal and human experimental models.